ros2/design/articles/actions.md

 ## Introspection tools

 Actions, like topics and services, are introspectable from the command line.
-In ROS 1, actions are visible in the output of the `rostopic` tool.

-In ROS 2, actions will not be visible by default as a set of topics nor a set of services.
-Instead they will be visible using a separate `ros2 action` command line tool.

-The command line tool will be able to:
+The command line tool, `ros2 action`, will be able to:

+- list action names provided by action servers
-* list action servers and action clients
+- list action servers and action clients
-* display active goals on an action server
+- display active goals on an action server
-* display the arguments for an action's goal
+- display the arguments for an action goal
-* display the type of an action's feedback and result
+- display the type of an action's goal, feedback, and result
-* find actions by action type
+- find actions by action type
+- echo feedback, status, and result for an action goal
-* call an action, display feedback as it is received, display the result when received, and cancel the action (when the tool is terminated prematurely).
+- call an action, display feedback as it is received, display the result when received, and cancel the action (when the tool is terminated prematurely).

 Each action will be listed and treated as a single unit by this tool.